Ndhlovu1/tender-management-system/README.md

 # A tender management system front-end with react
 This project assumes you have all npm and npx and yam dependencies installed
+### The Project Screenshots are at the bottom of this page

 # Project Configurations
 ##### These steps can be ignored and simply run the command below